 Google reviews are listed immediately after your firm’s name on your Google Business Listing, showing your average rating out of five stars.
 If you don’t have any reviews, then simply “No reviews yet” is listed underneath.
 This empty field could lead potential clients to believe no one has had a positive experience with your firm or that you are not credible.

-Someone searching for a creditor harassment lawyer scrolling through a list of FDCPA lawyers in their area will be more inclined to select an attorney that has reviews than not.
+Someone searching for a Social Security lawyer scrolling through a list of SSDI lawyers in their area will be more inclined to select an attorney that has reviews than not.
 Being able to see and read about the great experiences someone has had with your firm can help a potential client choose to work with your firm.

 Updating your business listing will not only help sway clients to work with your firm, but an accurate and up-to-date business listing can help with your local search.
 Take ten minutes to read through your firm’s listing and make the necessary changes and additions.